Mehrdad-Miri130/cms/README.md

 ### 5. Pages `for authenticated users and admins`
 my blog
 * HTTP method: `GET`  URL: `/api/pages/my-blog`
-* Description: Get the full list of pages that owned by the user
+* Description: Get the full list of pages owned by the user
 * Request body: _None_
 * Response: `200 OK` (success)
 * Response body: Array of objects, each describing one page: